-It is unlawful for any person to stop a Vehicle on any street, alley, or driveway on the Campus for the purpose of picking up or discharging a pedestrian without first drawing up to the right hand curb.
+It is unlawful for any person to stop a Vehicle on any street, alley, or driveway on Campus to pick up a pedestrian or discharge a passenger without first drawing up to the right hand curb.

 ARTICLE VI.
 PARKING CONTROL